anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **2 Kings 2.1-2, 6-14** continues the series on the prophets and in 1 and 2 Kings, and is about Elijah being taken into heaven and the water dividing before Elijah and Elisha.
-(Perhaps coincidentally, there is a link with Luke 9:51, which speaks of Jesus being 'taken up'.) **Psalm 77.1-2, 11-20** is about the waters seeing God and being afraid.
+(Perhaps coincidentally, there is a link with Luke 9:51, which speaks of Jesus being 'taken up'.) **Psalm 77.1-2, 11-20** [or 77.11-20] is about the waters seeing God and being afraid.
 * **Galatians 5.1, 13-25** continues the series in Galatians, on the acts of the flesh and the fruit of the Spirit.
 * **Luke 9.51-62** continues the series in Luke, with Jesus heading towards Jerusalem and teaching on what it means to follow him.
 The 'Related' reading, **1 Kings 19.15-16, 19-21** is about Elisha following Elijah.
 The 'Related' psalm, **Psalm 16** is about following the Lord wholeheartedly.